thomas-mangin/vyos-hacker-toolkit/README.md

 ## Expectations

-For the purpose of this document, we will assume that you will perform your development in a `~/VyOS` folder.
+For the purpose of this document, we will assume that you will perform your development on a Unix like machine (OSX, BSD, Linux, ..) in a `~/VyOS` folder.
-To keep things simple, this repository will also be installed in the `~/VyOS` folder but it could be installed elsewhere.
+This repository will also be assumed to be installed in the `~/VyOS` folder but it could be installed elsewhere.

 You could, for example, create one folder per change PR you want to work on (perhaps calling the folder by the name of the phabricator task you are working on, but this document will assume the `~/VyOS` folder is the folder intended to contain the cloned repositories.

 # Local setup

-We assume you have git already installed on your system (most likely using [HomeBrew](https://brew.sh))
+We assume you have git and rsync already installed on your system.
+On mac, they can be installed with [HomeBrew](https://brew.sh))
 ```
 brew install git
 brew install rsync